Abdima1/JTN-network/README.md

 📌 Project Overview

-This project simulates a 4-router enterprise WAN topology built in Cisco Packet Tracer.
+This project simulates a 4-router enterprise WAN topology built in Cisco Packet Tracer..
 The design represents multiple branch offices connected through a redundant ring WAN, with each site supporting its own local LAN.
 The network demonstrates structured IP addressing, WAN subnetting, dynamic routing, and scalable hierarchical design.